Nikki Bella: Other media

 Prior to working with WWE, the twins appeared on Meet My Folks.
 Both twins also appeared in the music video for "Right Side of the Bed" by the band Atreyu.
 They also appeared in the music video for "Na Na" by Trey Songz in 2014.
 The twins made a guest appearance on the MTV series Ridiculousness in October 2012.

 The twins guest starred on the television series Psych, in the 2014 episode "A Nightmare on State Street".
-Nikki and Brie are part of the main cast for the reality television show Total Divas, which began airing in July 2013, and star in their own spinoff entitled Total Bellas.
+Nikki and Brie were a part of the main cast for the reality television show Total Divas, which began airing in July 2013, and starred in their own spinoff entitled Total Bellas.
 The show premiered on E! on October 5, 2016.
 Nikki and Brie co-starred in the 2014 independent film Confessions of a Womanizer, and provided voices for the 2015 movie The Flintstones & WWE: Stone Age SmackDown!.
 Both twins appeared on the WWE YouTube show The JBL & Cole Show.
 She appeared at the Miss USA 2013 pageant as one of the celebrity judges.
 They appeared at the 2014 MTV Europe Music Awards, where they presented the award for Best Female.
 The twins were both nominated for Choice Female Athlete at the 2015 Teen Choice Awards, an award they would later win at the 2016 ceremony.

-On November 21, 2016, Nikki and Brie unveiled their new YouTube channel, "The Bella Twins.”
-The sisters’ channel features daily fashion, beauty, travel, fitness, relationship, and health videos, along with daily video blogs, created by the twins themselves.
+On November 21, 2016, Nikki and Brie unveiled their new YouTube channel, "The Bella Twins".
+The sisters' channel features daily fashion, beauty, travel, fitness, relationship, and health videos, along with daily video blogs, created by the twins themselves.
 On April 2, 2018, The Bella Twins revealed that they were awarded the YouTube Gold Creator Award for reaching 1 million subscribers for their channel.

 The Bella Twins appeared in YouTuber Lilly Singh's video "When Someone Tries to Steal Your BFF" on March 2, 2017.
 On August 21, 2017, Nikki and Brie launched their own wine label called Belle Radici in collaboration with Hill Family Estates and Gauge Branding.
-On September 6, 2017, Bella was announced as one of the celebrities who would compete on the 25th season of Dancing with the Stars.
+Nikki Bella was one of the celebrities competing on the 25th season of Dancing with the Stars.
 She was paired with professional dancer Artem Chigvintsev.
 She was eliminated on October 30, 2017.